Homepage of the site 'What to do with your life?'

 •

-Recipe for success in life
+Recipe for succeeding in life

 The action dimension - Epictetus - the right attitude

-This method is the only one that allows you to achieve ataraxia, that is to say feel at peace.
-When we don't do it, we attach ourselves to the final result, which obviously often does not completely depend on us, so we live in dissatisfaction, frustration and anxiety linked to our own helplessness.
-We are then led to try to hide all this from ourselves through ever greater and futile pleasures which become an addiction.
+This method is the only one that allows one to reach ataraxia, that is to say, to feel peace.
+When one does not do this, one becomes attached to the final result, which obviously does not depend entirely on us, so one lives in dissatisfaction, frustration, and anxiety linked to one’s own impotence.
+One is then driven to hide all of this through increasingly grand and trivial pleasures, which become an addiction.

 Alternative recommendations